-- UR.2.4.
-Grinders.
-Place grinders in a separate room from the NIR analyzer to avoid instrument contamination.
-If a separate room is not available, the grinder may be in the same room with the NIR analyzer provided the grinder is not placed within 1 meter of the air intake on the NIR. - UR.2.5.
-Sampling.
-Samples shall be obtained by following appropriate sampling methods and equipment.
+UR.2.4.
+Grinders. - Place grinders in a separate room from the NIR analyzer to avoid instrument contamination.
+If a separate room is not available, the grinder may be in the same room with the NIR analyzer provided the grinder is not placed within 1 meter of the air intake on the NIR.

+UR.2.5.
+Sampling. - Samples shall be obtained by following appropriate sampling methods and equipment.
 These include, but are not limited to grain probes of appropriate length used at random locations in the bulk, the use of a pelican sampler, or other techniques and equipment giving equivalent results.
+The sample shall be taken such that it is representative of the lot.
+If an NIR analyzer permits user entry of the moisture value for an "as is" constituent measurement, that moisture value must have been obtained on the same sample and must have been measured on a moisture meter certified for commercial use.
+(Amended 2001)

-The sample shall be taken such that it is representative of the lot. - UR.2.6.
-Level Condition.
-If equipped with a level indicator, an analyzer shall be maintained in a level condition. - UR.2.7.
-Operating Limitation.
-Constituent determinations shall not be made when the difference in temperatures between the grain sample and the instrument environment (ambient temperature) exceeds manufacturer recommendations.
+UR.2.6.
+Level Condition. - If equipped with a level indicator, an analyzer shall be maintained in a level condition.

+UR.2.7.
+Operating Limitation. - Constituent determinations shall not be made when the difference in temperatures between the grain sample and the instrument environment (ambient temperature) exceeds manufacturer recommendations.

 UR.2.8.
-Slope and Bias Adjustments. - Bias changes shall be made only on the basis of tests run on a current set of Standard Reference Samples (SRS) traceable to GIPSA Master Instruments.
-1 A written explanation and record of all calibration changes, including those changes made by a manufacturer or the manufacturer's designated service agency, shall be maintained.
+Slope and Bias Adjustments. - Bias changes shall be made only on the basis of tests run on a current set of Standard Reference Samples (SRS) traceable to GIPSA Master Instruments.1 A written explanation and record of all calibration changes, including those changes made by a manufacturer or the manufacturer's designated service agency, shall be maintained.
 The log shall indicate the date and magnitude of changes in bias and slope constants and the instrument serial number.
 A Calibration Adjustment Data Sheet for each log entry shall be available for inspection upon request by the field inspector.
 Data Sheets shall be retained by the user for a period of no less than 18 months following any calibration adjustment.
 The Data Sheet must show: Date of test and adjustment, serial number of the instrument, calibration identification, the nature of the adjustment, the unique identification number and source of sample sets used, and, for each sample in the set, reference values, initial instrument results (except in the cases of instrument failure and repair), and instrument results after calibration adjustment or instrument repair.

-&lt;sup>1 Established error must be known.
+1 Established error must be known.
 (Amended 1995)